 Our consultation process

-This public engagement has played a significant role in shaping the development of our projects and we thank all those who have taken time to provide valuable feedback.
+This public engagement has played a significant role in shaping the development of our projects, and we thank all those who have taken time to provide valuable feedback.

-For our substation proposals, most consultations concluded in May and June 2024, with applications for full planning permission, under the Town and Country Planning (Scotland) Act 1997, now submitted to the relevant local authorities for consideration and consent decision.
+For our substation proposals, most consultations concluded in May and June 2024, with applications for full planning permission, under the Town and Country Planning (Scotland) Act 1997, submitted to the relevant local authorities for consideration and consent decision.
 In accordance with Town and Country Planning Regulations, applications were accompanied by Environmental Impact Assessment (EIA) Reports, details of which can be viewed on the relevant project web pages.

 Ground investigation works

-Ground investigation activity for overhead lines, carried out using Permitted Development Rights, typically involve the drilling of boreholes and trial pits, which allow engineers to understand the properties of the soil and rock beneath potential steel tower locations and their ability to support the structures and access tracks.
-Tree felling is also required in some instances, allowing access for ground investigations to take place.
+Project teams and contractors have been carrying out walkover surveys and ground investigation works for several months which are necessary steps in any new development to fully understand the detailed conditions in the area and help establish the final tower foundation design.
+This typically involves drilling boreholes and/or digging trial pits, allowing engineers to understand the properties of the soil and rock beneath potential tower locations and their ability to support the structures and access tracks.
+Limited tree felling is also required in some instances, allowing access for ground investigations to take place.

 Our contractors carry out several site-specific assessments prior to works commencing.
 Where required, the project team will also employ specialist supervision from ecologists and archaeologists to ensure that work doesn’t have an impact on local wildlife or archaeological assets.